vero57/vermusicz/README.md

 Welcome to Vermusicz! 🎵 This is your go-to platform for all things music.
 Dive into our latest releases, explore our products, and stay connected with us.

+## Warning
+This repository is still under development and not yet complete.

 ## Getting Started

 Ready to rock?
 Follow these steps to get started: